ImperialCollegeLondon/complex-number-game/INSTRUCTIONS.md

+Open the project in VS Code.
 All the levels are in the `src` directory.
-Open them with VS Code.

 # The tutorial level